MyNameIsMikeGreen/tech-notes/WIP/AwsSolutionsArchitect(Associate)CertificationNotes.md

 # CloudFront
 * Content delivery network (CDN).
 * In CloudFront terms, "origin" refers to the service/platform serving the content that CloudFront is delivering to the user (e.g. an S3 bucket).
+  * An origin can either be in AWS or outside of it.
-* Caches content from sources in AWS and serves them from edge-locations close to the user.
+* Caches content from origins and serves them from edge-locations close to the user.
   * On the first request for a resource, the edge location will request the data from the origin.
-It will then save this in it's local cache.
+It will then save this in its local cache.
   * On subsequent identical requests, instead of going to the origin, it will serve the content from its local cache.
   * Cache items have a TTL.
 * Low latency read operations.
-* More edge-location than there are regions so is more fine-grained to an individual user's location and can likely provide better latency than if the content is simply replicated across regions.
+* More edge-locations than there are regions so is more fine-grained to an individual user's location and can likely provide better latency than if the content is simply replicated across regions.
 * Supports the following origins:
   * S3 Buckets
     * CloudFront can also be used as an ingress to the bucket to upload files